The easiest way to brand your email messages with your own DKIM signature is with the “Use a CNAME record” signing

-The “Custom” option requires only the establishment of a single CNAME record in the DNS of your domain.
+The “Use a CNAME record” option requires only the establishment of a single CNAME record in the DNS of your domain.
 The SocketLabs On-Demand Control Panel will perform a verification of your CNAME record before allowing for this feature to be enabled.

 Creating a CNAME record is a process that is handled by the provider that manages your domain’s DNS settings.
 This could be your website hosting provider, your domain registrar, or a third party service like Amazon’s Route 53.